WATCH NOW: Spotsylvania man faces misdemeanor gun charges in dispute captured on video

-A Spotsylvania County man has been charged with multiple misdemeanor counts of brandishing a firearm during a dispute with four men Sunday in the Partlow area.
+A Spotsylvania County man has been charged with multiple misdemeanor counts of brandishing a firearm during a dispute with five men Sunday in the Partlow area.

 During the video, which lasts a little under five minutes, the suspect assumed a left-handed shooting position and had the gun pointed toward the other men the entire time.
 The men repeatedly complained about the gun, saying they were posing no threat to the man and suggested that the gunman had racist motives.